Sorry, there are no events.

 Spin Cycle: A Mountain-Biking Mecca

 Accessible trailheads, dynamic terrain, and interconnected riding networks have transformed Vermont into a mountain-biking mecca.
-Whether you are a first timer, weekend warrior, or you have a growing list of happy trails, you’ll find rides for every ability ranging from peaceful to adrenalin-pumping.
+Whether you are a first timer, weekend warrior, or have a growing bucket list of trails, you’ll find rides for every ability ranging from peaceful to adrenaline-pumping.
+Waterbury offers bike-friendly accommodations with washes and secure lockups.

-Warm up at Waterbury’s Little River State Park, which includes five miles of purpose built single track by renown trail builder Knight Ide, in partnership with Waterbury Area Trail Alliance and the Vermont State Parks.
-Expect a flowing climb with a big reward at the top with an over mile and half long descent of fast and flowy berms, step downs and table tops!
-Explore the historical settlements where a century ago pioneers built homes, pastures, orchards, and sawmills.
+Little River State Park: Five miles of purpose built single track by renown trail builder Knight Ide, in partnership with Waterbury Area Trail Alliance and the Vermont State Parks.
+A flowing climb is rewarded at the top with an over mile and half long descent of fast and flowy berms, step downs and table tops!
 Travel on to the adjacent Mount Mansfield State Forest, from which many more miles of shared trails can be accessed.

-Located on River Road just south of Waterbury Village on the way to the Ice Center, Perry Hill is known for classic trails that combine flow and technical riding in sweet harmony.
-With easy access from the parking area, there is something for everyone, particularly at lower elevations.
-The technical rider will thoroughly enjoy the fifteen-mile network’s significant rise, one-way trails, and rock spines.
-The well-maintained web of trails has its own vibe and is consistent with International Mountain Biking Association Standards.
+Perry Hill: Located on River Road just south of Waterbury Village on the way to the Ice Center, this area is known for classic trails that combine flow and technical riding in sweet harmony.
+Beginner riders will find plenty at lower elevations.
+Technical riders will enjoy the fifteen-mile network’s significant rise, one-way trails, and rock spines.
+The well-maintained web of trails is consistent with International Mountain Biking Association Standards.

 One 2.5 hour Perry Hill advanced loop heads through the River Road tunnel and up a short, steep climb up to the main network.
 Take Permission to the top, descend Burning Spear to Rastaman, and head back to the logging road.
 Climb back to Joe’s at the top, and flow down the loamy, open-pine Campfire trail.
 Finish with a high-speed descent back down the Fire Road.
 To take the challenge down to intermediate, the 40-minute Yellow Loop offers a short blast of some of Perry Hill’s finest terrain.

-For the most part, mountain biking in Vermont is a warm-weather activity.
-However, winter or “fat” biking is growing in popularity.
-(Crafted to grip on snow and ice, the “fat” refers to the width of the bicycle tire).
-Make sure to dress appropriately, ride only on substantial snowpack, and yield to others such as Nordic skiers and those on snowshoes.
-While a limited number of the region’s trails are available in the winter, cold-weather biking is for the hearty.
+Winter or “fat” biking is growing in popularity, but there are some considerations: dress appropriately, ride only on substantial snowpack, and yield to others such as Nordic skiers and those on snowshoes.
 NOTE: Winter “fat” biking is not permitted on Perry Hill Trails per the State of Vermont.